 Ankara, the city of Alexander the Great

-Now, it's time to talk about Ankara, the capital of the Turkish state and the second in terms of population, second only to Istanbul.
+Now, it's time to talk about Ankara, the capital of the Turkish state and second largest in terms of population out of all the cities in Turkey, second only to Istanbul.
 It is located in the Central Anatolia area, where a variety of civilizations have lived.
 From Romans to Ottomans, passing through the Romans.

-Izmir, sun and beach in Turkey
+Izmir, sun and beach in one of the major cities in Turkey

-Antalya and Bursa, two antagonistic cities
+Antalya and Bursa, two antagonistic cities in Turkey

-In the case of Antalya, it is not one of the most populated cities Turkey, but it is one of the most touristic cities.
+In the case of Antalya, it is not one of the biggest cities in Turkey, but it is one of the most touristic Turkey cities.
 This is due to its paradisiacal beaches, whose waters are crystal clear.
 It is a well-kept city that breathes modernity, although you can also see an old wall dating back to Roman times and some wooden houses from the 18th century, which are now prepared to accommodate tourists.